ranta/crypto-fifo-taxes/README.md

 Create an Ethplorer account and an API key and save the API Key to the `.env` file.

+### File importers
+It is recommended you back up these files somewhere to prevent data loss

+#### Nicehash
+Generate a report from Nicehash where you include all of your mining history.
+Save the `.csv` file to `nicehash_report.csv`

+#### Binance ETH2 Staking
+This is required because Binance does not list early ETH2 staking rewards through their API.
+However, these rewards can be retrieved through the website.
+Easiest way is to open developer tools and manually copy the returned responses in the network tab to a `binance_eth2_staking.json` file.

+#### Coinbase
+Trades made in Coinbase.
+Coinbase does offer an API, but it was deemed not super reliable, because the data might be available in Coinbase or Coinbase PRO.

+#### Import JSON
+Some transactions are not possible to get through an API.
+These weird ones can be manually imported through `import.json` file.
+You can also override existing transactions in case of incorrect data, e.g. transfers between your wallets and currency swaps may not be imported properly through the API.

 #### Note:

 While most transactions can be retrieved through the Binance API, there are some things that Binance doesn't offer